jkitchin/jupyterlab_discord/README.md

 # jupyterlab_discord

 [![Github Actions Status](https://github.com/github_username/jupyterlab_discord/workflows/Build/badge.svg)](https://github.com/github_username/jupyterlab_discord/actions/workflows/build.yml)

-An extension to open a Discord server
+This extension provides a command to open a Discord server/channel in JupyterLab.

+The command is "Open Discord", and there is also a Discord menu item.

+In theory these are configurable; there are jupyterlab_discord settings for the server, and channel.
+You may have to refresh the browser if you change these in the settings tab.

 ## Requirements